jurerotar/Pillage-First-Ask-Questions-Later/docs/ARCHITECTURE.md

 The app consists of 3 separate logic layers:

-- frontend
+- Frontend
-- api-worker
+- API worker
-- in-memory database
+- In-memory database

+### Frontend

+Frontend is built with React and TypeScript.
+Components are built with ShadCN.

+### API worker

 When a user navigates to a game URL (`/game/s-{server-slug}`), the app initializes an `api-worker`.
-The purpose of this worker is to act as an REST API mock, exposing certain endpoints, querying the database, posting responses through message ports as well as acting as a WebSocket server.
-Frontend is connected to this worker through an adapter.
-This adapter exposes a `fetcher` function, which the frontend uses to connect to the worker.
+The purpose of this worker is to act as an RESTful API.
+It provides a basic router, exposes endpoints, accesses the database, posts responses through message ports, acts as a WebSocket server,....
+It essentially provides a service you'd typically expect from a normal RESTful API.
+The goal of this is to minimize the differences between offline and online app architectures.

+Frontend is connected to this worker through an `adapter`.
+This `adapter` exposes a `fetcher` function, which the frontend uses to connect to the worker.

-This design may seem a bit of an overkill for a single-player application, but it's been purposefully chosen, because it creates a separation between the app's `frontend` and `data` layers.
-Because of this separation, the adapter easily be adapted for a native `fetch` +
-WebSocket implementation, allowing actual backend and potential multiplayer integration.
+This design may seem a bit of an overkill for an offline application, but there are reasons for it.
+This type of design allows for minimal differences between offline and online behavior.
+By simply changing the `adapter`, you are able to connect the frontend to a different data source (e.g. actual backend for an online app), without having to touch rest of the frontend.
-This makes the frontend completely reusable for both single-player & multi-player versions of the game.
+This makes the frontend completely reusable for both offline & online versions of the game.

+### Database

 Game state is kept in `@tanstack/react-query`'s `QueryClient` object.
 On any change to the object, data is persisted to browser's OPFS storage.
 While `react-query` may seem as an odd choice for a database (and it certainly is!), it was chosen as such for historical and DX reasons.
 Before the migration to this new architecture, `react-query` was used a state management solution on frontend.
 Not wanting to migrate all the logic to an actual database implementation, I have decided to keep (ab)using it as a database.
-If there's performance issues with its usage in the future, it can be partially/fully swapped for an actual database (ex.
+If there's performance issues with its usage in the future, it can be partially/fully swapped with an actual database (ex.
 SQLite).

+### Architecture graph

 ```mermaid
 graph TD